ahmadjamalkta/inet-showcases/visualizer/earth/doc/index.rst

 Adding Physical Objects
 -----------------------

-The map doesn't affect simulations in any way, just gives a real world context to them.
+The map doesn't affect simulations in any way, just gives a real-world context to them.
 For network nodes to interact with their environment, physical objects have to be added.
 The example configuration for this section can be run by selecting the ``PhysicalObjects`` configuration